vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 involved extended standing and sitting in unfamiliar environments.
 Overall, the physical exertion was comparable to a normal day's exercise but qualitative different.

+## 2026-03-24: skipped strength exercises

+On Tuesday 2026-03-24, I did hand gripper exercises and indoor jogging as usual, but skipped strength exercises due to some continued fatigue from yesterday's trip (and staying up late to catch up on some of the backlog caused by the trip).